CDSoft/luax/doc/fs.md

 returns the list of path names matching a pattern.

-*Note*: not implemented on Windows.
+*Note*: The windows implementation is limited and accepts wildcards in the basename only, not in the path components.

 ``` lua
 fs.fnmatch(pattern, string, [flags])